 - Full-Time Staff who work evenings, overnights, or weekend shifts may be eligible to purchase parking at a part-time rate.
 These purchases require verification of the employee's work schedule by the employee's supervisor prior to permit issuance.
 The Parking and Traffic Services Office reserves the right to periodically verify your work schedule

-Adjunct Faculty are eligible to receive a complimentary parking permit valid in the Nebraska Avenue Lot, Katzen Arts Center Garage and SIS Garage.
+Adjunct Faculty are eligible to receive a complimentary parking permit valid in the Nebraska Avenue Parking Lot, Katzen Arts Center Garage and SIS Garage.
 Verification of an applicant's adjunct status is required prior to permit issuance.
 Adjunct permits are issued by academic year.
-If an adjunct professor is also either a full-time staff or full-time student, that adjunct must purchase the appropriate full-time permit.
-Should they wish to parking in faculty/staff areas, an adjunct may purchase a faculty/staff parking permit at a part-time rate.
+If an adjunct professor is also either a full-time staff or full-time student, the adjunct must purchase the appropriate full-time permit.
+Should they wish to park in faculty/staff areas, an adjunct may purchase a faculty/staff parking permit at a part-time rate.

 Emeriti Faculty may request a faculty/staff parking permit free of charge.
 This permit has no expiration date, but will be subject to periodic permit changes.

 Car Pool permits are available for full-time faculty/staff.
 These permits are valid for a minimum of two and maximum of four vehicles, and may be signed up for by a minimum of two and a maximum of four carpool members.
 Enrollment in a car pool requires payment a the time of permit issuance.
 Members of a car pool may only register one vehicle per person.
 If a car pool member drives to campus using a different vehicle than the vehicle they have registered in the car pool, the individual must park and pay using the Pay-As-You-Go machines in the Nebraska Parking Lot or Katzen Arts Center Garage.
 To cancel or make any adjustments to a car pool permit, the permit must be returned to the Parking and Traffic Services Office.